Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Acceleration Structures for Traversal and Sampling

-The third option we consider is using a uniform grid with ``macrocells''; effectively, this is the same method proposed by Szirmay-Kalos et al.~\cite{szirmaykalos2011freeps}.
-Only with AMR, it is debatable if ``macrocell'' is a good description because coarse AMR cells can easily be several integer factors bigger in size than the macrocell itself.
-It is thus also not that easy to derive a good grid spacing from just the dimensions of the AMR grid; as a rule of thumb a good cell spacing is one where a macrocell spans many finest-level cells (a quantitative evaluation can also be found in \cref{sec:eval}).
+The third option we consider is using a uniform grid with macrocells; effectively, this is the same method proposed by Szirmay-Kalos et al.~\cite{szirmaykalos2011freeps}.
+Only with AMR, it is debatable if \emph{macro}cell is a good description because coarse AMR cells can easily be several integer factors bigger in size than the macrocell itself.
+It is thus also not that simple to derive a good grid spacing from just the dimensions of the AMR grid; as a rule of thumb a good cell spacing is one where a macrocell spans many finest-level cells (a quantitative evaluation can also be found in \cref{sec:eval}).

-During construction, we thus have to be careful to project the AMR cells not only to a single, but to all the macrocells that the AMR cell's filter support overlaps.
-We implement this by running a CUDA kernel over all the AMR cells, compute the filter support for each cell, project the resulting domain bounding box onto the uniform grid, and extend the value range of all the ``macrocells'' obtained by projection in a loop.
+When constructing the grids and min/max data ranges, we thus have to be careful to compute the real union of the AMR cells' basis function domains with all their overlapping macrocells.
+We implement this by running a CUDA kernel over all the AMR cells.
+Each thread computes the domain of its cell and splats the value range onto the overlapping macrocells in a loop.
+The resulting mapping is exemplarily shown for three macrocells in \cref{fig:grid_min_max}.

-We propose two possible ways to traverse the majorant grid; the first option uses DDA to traverse the grid as presented by Szirmay-Kalos~\cite{szirmaykalos2011freeps}.
-The second option comprises building an OptiX BVH over the macrocells to obtain majorants via BVH traversal.
-An optimization we apply to all traversal methods that use BVHs is to cull completely empty leaves.
-An empty leaf is one whose majorant extinction is $0$; before building the BVH with OptiX, we first run a CUDA kernel over all macrocells and assemble a list of $N \times M \times K$ bounding boxes for a grid of the same size.
-Bounding boxes associated with empty cells are initialized to have zero volume; the OptiX BVH builder that is passed those bounding boxes to construct a BVH for will simply ignore them.
-Again, we also associate min/max ranges with the grid cells so we can later interactively update the majorants.